Former major league catcher Todd Pratt has endured quite the journey in his professional career.

 Todd: I think he’s a good young catcher but it’s a tough position, and he’s really been plagued with some injuries that happen when you’re behind the plate.
 I think if he can stay healthy he’s a big leader on the team, and sometimes you get a wrap for not being healthy but that’s a tough position and he’s just had some bad luck.
 Hopefully he can stay healthy and lead the Mets.

-MMO: Thank you so much for your time Mr. Pratt, best of luck with the Grasshoppers.
+MMO: Thank you so much for your time Todd.
+Best of luck with the Grasshoppers.

 Follow Todd Pratt on Twitter: @ToddPratt05